-Born in 1944, Rob Stein was a practicing attorney from 1968 until 1978, at which time he left the legal profession to spend the ensuing decade working for an array of nonprofit organizations, including the group Clergy and Laity Concerned, a New York-based group formed 13 years earlier by the National Council of Churches.
-Thereafter, Stein served as a senior strategic advisor to Democratic National Committee chairman Ron Brown from 1989-92; chief of staff at the Clinton–Gore Transition Team’s Washington office in 1992-93; and chief of staff at the U.S. Commerce Department from 1993-95.
+Born in 1944, Rob Stein was a practicing attorney from 1968 until 1978, at which time he left the legal profession to spend the ensuing decade working for an array of nonprofit organizations, including Clergy and Laity Concerned, a New York-based group formed 13 years earlier by the National Council of Churches.
+Thereafter, Stein served as a senior strategic adviser to Democratic National Committee chairman Ron Brown from 1989-92; chief of staff at the Clinton–Gore Transition Team’s Washington office in 1992-93; and chief of staff at the U.S. Commerce Department from 1993-95.
 Next came a six-year stint (1996-2002) as a private equity investor.

-After a year of analysis, Stein laid out his findings in a comprehensive PowerPoint presentation titled “The Conservative Message Machine Money Matrix.”
+After a year of analysis and strategizing, Stein laid out his findings in a comprehensive PowerPoint presentation titled “The Conservative Message Machine Money Matrix.”
 Using graphs, charts, diagrams, and bullet points, he mapped out, in painstaking detail, how conservatives had pieced together a well-organized infrastructure of legal, political, and scholarly organizations dedicated to shaping public opinion on a variety of important social and political issues.
-Moreover, Stein claimed that a few well-connected, wealthy clans—including the Scaife, Bradley, Olin, and Coors families—had provided funding for those groups on a scale that had no equal on the political Left.
+Moreover, Stein claimed that a few well-connected, wealthy clans—including the Scaife, Bradley, Olin, and Coors families—had provided funding for those groups on a scale that had no equal on the left side of the political spectrum.

 Stein’s objective was to lay out a roadmap by which the progressive movement could duplicate the conservatives’ path to success—i.e., create a permanent political infrastructure of nonprofits, think tanks, media outlets, leadership schools, and activist groups dedicated to battling conservatives.
 The key to this plan, as Stein envisioned it, would be the formation of a coalition of wealthy leftists and liberals willing to invest their money in such a cause.

 Stein served as DA’s first managing director until early in 2006, when the Alliance’s board offered that position to Robert Dunn, a former president of Business for Social Responsibility.
 When Dunn declined, the board appointed Judy Wade, a management consultant at New York-headquartered McKinsey & Company, which aims to “help organizations across the private, public, and social sectors create the change that matters.”

-In 2006 Stein co-founded the Committee on States, a collection of wealthy donors, political operatives, labor unions, and progressive organizations that have spent scores of millions of dollars promoting the election of Democratic politicians and the passage of progressive policies at the state level.
+In 2006 Stein co-founded the Committee on States, a collection of wealthy donors, political operatives, labor unions, and progressive organizations that would go on to spend scores of millions of dollars promoting the election of Democratic politicians and the passage of progressive policies at the state level.

-In 2010 Stein sat on the national advisory board of the Roosevelt Institute, a think tank that aims to “carr[y] forward the legacy and values of Franklin and Eleanor Roosevelt” by “developing progressive ideas” such as a “more equitable distribution of wealth.”
+In 2010 Stein sat on the national advisory board of the Roosevelt Institute, a think tank that seeks to “carry forward the legacy and values of Franklin and Eleanor Roosevelt” by “developing progressive ideas” such as a “more equitable distribution of wealth.”